microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/devicelocalcredentialinfo-get.md

 ---
 title: "Get deviceLocalCredential"
-description: "Retrieve the properties of deviceLocalCredential on a specified device object."
+description: "Retrieve the properties of a deviceLocalCredential for a specified device object."
 author: "sandeo-MSFT"
 ms.localizationpriority: medium
 ms.prod: "directory-management"